awsdocs/amazon-workdocs-user-guide/doc_source/workdocs_drive_help.md

 **To search for content in Amazon WorkDocs Drive**

+1. Do one of the following:
-1. Choose the Amazon WorkDocs Drive icon in the system tray and left\-click to open the **Search** dialogue box\.
+   + Choose the Amazon WorkDocs Drive icon in the notification area, and left\-click to open the **Search** dialog box\.
+   + Choose the Amazon WorkDocs Drive icon in the notification area, right\-click to open the menu, then choose **Search**\.

 1. Enter search terms to search for files in Amazon WorkDocs\.
 Either search for files in all folders, or narrow your search to the `My Documents` or `Shared With Me` folders\.